 No fancy digital outside mirrors

 The Mercedes EQE SUV would not have digital rearview mirrors.
 It is unlikely that the Mercedes EQE SUV and other Mercedes electric car model would feature virtual mirrors like the Audi e-tron or the Genesis GV60 luxury electric SUVs.

-Speaking to Autocar, Gorden Wagener, Chief Design Officer, Daimler, said that digital mirrors aren’t a smart idea.
+Speaking to Autocar, Wagener said that digital mirrors aren’t a smart idea.
 Conventional mirrors give the driver a direct response, and while digital mirrors are aerodynamically efficient, they eat up a lot of power.
 Digital mirrors don’t make sense, especially on electric cars, because of their high energy consumption, he said.
 Perhaps when electric car batteries evolve to get very powerful, Mercedes could revisit the decision.

 The Mercedes EQE SUV could reimagine car interior for executive SUVs, with a new level of digitalization and minimalism.
 The EQE should be the reference point, which borrows the theme from the EQS that debuted the MBUX Hyperscreen.
 There’s no doubt about the EQE SUV getting the MBUX Hyperscreen as an option.

 Three high-resolution screens would merge almost seamlessly under a single real glass cover, leaving the impression of a futuristic widescreen and covering a width of over 141 cm (55.5 in.) on the dashboard.
 The driver display or the instrument cluster would measure 12.3 inches diagonally, while the central display, an OLED touchscreen, would measure 17.7 inches diagonally.